ericbrooke/setup_ruby_rails/README.md

 #Setup for new Mac OSX

-There are two paths to follow one for a new computer and one for another account on the same computer which is alreadly being used for development.
+There are two paths to follow one for a new computer and one for another account on the same computer which is already being used for development.

 Follow the steps for the desired setup: